ousiax/ousiax.github.io/_posts/2017-03-02-arrays-in-c-language.md

 ### 7. Arrays of Structures

-You can create an array of a structure type just as you can an array of a primitive data type.
+You can create an array of a structure type just as you can create an array of a primitive data type.

 ```c
 struct point {